Margaret Tebbit

-Margaret Elizabeth Tebbit, Lady Tebbit (née Daines; 24 May 1934 – 19 December 2020) was an English nurse who was paralysed from the chest down by the Provisional IRA's 12 October 1984 bombing of the Grand Brighton Hotel, where she was staying with her husband, Norman Tebbit (then Secretary of State for Trade and Industry), during the Conservative Party Conference.
+Margaret Elizabeth Tebbit, Baroness Tebbit (née Daines; 24 May 1934 – 19 December 2020) was an English nurse who was paralysed from the chest down by the Provisional IRA's 12 October 1984 bombing of the Grand Brighton Hotel, where she was staying with her husband, Norman Tebbit (then Secretary of State for Trade and Industry), during the Conservative Party Conference.
+She was disabled for the rest of her life and needed round the clock care.

 Early life

-Margaret Daines was born in Ely, Cambridgeshire, to Stan Daines, a tenant farmer, and his wife Elsie; she had eight siblings.
-After leaving school at 16, she became a nurse.
+Tebbit was born in Ely, Cambridgeshire, to Stan Daines, a tenant farmer and his wife Elsie (née Negus); she had eight siblings.
+After leaving school aged 16, she became a nurse.
 In 1955, she met Norman Tebbit at Westminster Hospital, London.
 They married at Westminster Congregational Chapel in 1956.
 They had two sons and a daughter.
 In 1965 and 1974, she was hospitalised with severe post-natal depression.
-She provided secretarial support to her husband's parliamentary work, and later worked as a nurse at St Bartholomew's Hospital, London.
+She provided secretarial support to her husband's parliamentary work and later worked as a nurse at St Bartholomew's Hospital, London.

 Brighton hotel bombing (1984)

-On 12 October 1984, Margaret and Norman Tebbit were among the 31 people who were injured in the Brighton hotel bombing; five people were also killed.
+On 12 October 1984, Margaret and Norman Tebbit were among the 31 people who were injured in the Brighton hotel bombing; five people were killed.
 Margaret Tebbit was more seriously injured than her husband; she had fallen through four floors and remained trapped for several hours.
 She spent two years in Stoke Mandeville Hospital and the Royal National Orthopaedic Hospital, undergoing treatment in their spinal injuries units.
-She recovered some use of her hands and arms but used a wheelchair for the rest of her life.
+She recovered some use of her hands and arms, but used a wheelchair for the rest of her life.